astaxie/astaxie/README.md

 Hi there 👋.
 You're probably interested in my open source work, so here is a quick summary.
-I've also added a bit of work history.

 📫 Please open a GitHub issue if you want to discuss something related to an open source project of mine.